A strong reader is set up to succeed.

 Captivating books to read for fun, selected by our librarians.

 How can I find books for leveled reading programs, like Accelerated Reader?

-The advanced search in our catalog has filters for AR and Lexile, which will let you search by a specific reading level and library location.
-The AR and Lexile information for a book is also listed in the catalog record details for most titles.
-Find more information at:
+The advanced search in our catalog has filters for AR Bookfinder, Lexile and Reading Counts, which will let you search by a specific reading level and library location.
+They're also listed in the catalog record details for most titles.

 Can I bring my dog to Read to a Dog?

 We ask that you leave pets at home.
 We partner with Lend A Heart and other local nonprofit organizations to offer our programs with specially trained and certified therapy dogs (and a few good bunnies).

 Does my library branch offer Read to a Dog or tween book club?

 You can see which libraries offer these programs with our event search tool.
 If a library near you doesn’t offer this program, talk to your librarian or contact us to let us know you’d be interested.